codeKonnects/codekonnects/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
+ # 🎓 I am a Computer Science graduate from the University of Ilorin**.
+ # 🌱 I am proficient in Java, Spring Framework, PostgreSQL, Junit, and TDD**.
+ # 🎯 My Goal is to make the world a better place by solving problems, one at a time.
+ # ✨ I'm very inquisitive and I love teamwork.
-- 💬 Ask me about ...
+ # 💬 Ask me about Back End Development
-- 📫 How to reach me: ...
+ # 📫 How to reach me: topedaves@gmail.com.
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 -->